NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 This Application Manager Walkthrough will walk you through typical responsibilities for a STIG Manager User with the App Manager role (often called "admin" for short and labeled that way in Keycloak).
 This Walkthrough assumes you are familiar with the terms and features specified in the :ref:`user-guide-doc`.
 Beyond the permissions granted to normal Users, App Managers have the ability to:

-   * Update STIGs and SCAP Benchmarks in STIG Manager
+   * Update STIG Benchmarks in STIG Manager
    * Alter Collections to which they have not been specifically granted access
    * Alter User Grants
    * Export and Import Application Data (Experimental feature for now.)